The Aleph (short story): Plot summary

 Later in the story, a business attempts to tear down Daneri's house in the course of its expansion.
-Daneri becomes enraged, explaining to the narrator that he must keep the house in order to finish his poem, because the cellar contains an Aleph which he is using to write the poem.
-Though by now he believes Daneri to be insane, the narrator proposes without waiting for an answer to come to the house and see the Aleph for himself.
+Daneri becomes enraged, explaining to the narrator that he must keep the house in order to finish his poem, because the cellar contains "the Aleph", which he is using to write the poem.
+Though by now he believes Daneri to be insane, the narrator proposes to come to the house and see the Aleph for himself.

 Left alone in the darkness of the cellar, the narrator begins to fear that Daneri is conspiring to kill him, and then he sees the Aleph for himself:

 Though staggered by the experience of seeing the Aleph, the narrator pretends to have seen nothing in order to get revenge on Daneri, whom he dislikes, by giving Daneri a reason to doubt his own sanity.
 The narrator tells Daneri that Daneri has lived too long amongst the noise and bustle of the city and spent too much time in the dark and enclosed space of his cellar, and the narrator assures him that what he truly needs are the wide open spaces and fresh air of the countryside, and these will provide him with the true peace of mind that he needs to complete his poem.
 He then takes his leave of Daneri and exits the house.

-In a postscript to the story, Borges explains that Daneri's house was ultimately demolished, but that Daneri himself won second place for the Argentine National Prize for Literature.
+In a postscript to the story, Borges explains that Daneri's house was ultimately demolished, but that a selection from Daneri's epic poem was eventually published and that Daneri himself won second place for the Argentine National Prize for Literature as a result.
 He also states his belief that the Aleph in Daneri's house was "a false Aleph".
-Borges then defends this claim by citing many similar instances where objects were inaccurately perceived to be Alephs.
-For Cantor's Mengenlehre Aleph is the symbol of transfinite numbers, of which any part is as great as the whole as, for example, in the mathematical paradoxes of infinity: in a segment there are as many points as in the straight line that contains it, or even numbers are infinite like all numbers.
-Another example is a report written by "Captain Burton" (Richard Francis Burton) when he was British consul in Brazil, describing the Mosque of Amr in Cairo, within which there is said to be a stone pillar that contains the entire universe; although this Aleph cannot be seen, it is said that those who put their ear to the pillar can hear a continuous hum that symbolizes all the concurrent noises of the universe heard at any given time.
-Ultimately, Borges claims that all the instances described were "merely optical instruments" rather than true Alephs.
+Borges then defends this claim by citing many similar instances from legend and literature where objects were inaccurately perceived to be Alephs.